sagnik31/focus-lock/README.md

-# Focus Lock 🔒
+# Focus Lock

-**Focus Lock** is a high-security, "un-stoppable" application blocker designed for Windows.
-It is built for users who need absolute focus and want to prevent themselves from forcefully exiting their self-imposed restrictions.
+**Focus Lock** is a high-security application and website blocker designed for Windows.
+It is engineered for users who require absolute focus and measures to prevent themselves from bypassing self-imposed restrictions.

 > [!WARNING]
-> **USE AT YOUR OWN RISK.** This application uses advanced Windows APIs to protect itself from termination.
+> **USE AT YOUR OWN RISK.** This application leverages advanced Windows APIs to protect itself from termination.
 Forcefully killing the process (e.g., via Task Manager or external tools) while a session is active **WILL cause a Blue Screen of Death (BSOD)** and potential data loss.

-## ✨ Key Features
+## Key Features

-*   **🛡️ Unstoppable Sessions**: Once a focus session starts, it cannot be cancelled.
+*   **Unstoppable Sessions**: Once a focus session is initiated, it cannot be cancelled.
 The application marks itself as a Critical Process (`RtlSetProcessIsCritical`).
-Termination attempts trigger a system crash (BSOD).
+Any attempt to terminate it triggers a system crash (BSOD).
+*   **Website Blocking**: Blocks access to distracting websites system-wide by modifying the Windows Hosts file.
+Supports smart subdomain blocking (e.g., `www.`, `m.`, `mobile.`) and works across all browsers including Incognito/Private modes.
+*   **Category Presets**: Includes one-click blocking for common distraction categories: Social Media, Entertainment, Gaming, and Adult content.
+*   **VPN & Evasion Protection**: Automatically detects and blocks common VPN applications and their associated domains to prevent users from bypassing restrictions.
-*   **🌐 Secure Network Timer**: Uses **NTP (Network Time Protocol)** to fetch the exact time from reliable servers (Google, Microsoft).
-Changing the local system clock will **NOT** bypass the lock.
+*   **Secure Network Timer**: Utilizes **NTP (Network Time Protocol)** to synchronize with reliable time servers.
+Manipulating the local system clock does **not** bypass the lock.
-*   **🔒 Registry Persistence**: Session state and encryption keys are stored deeply in the **Windows Registry**, making the lock resilient to file deletion or manual tampering.
-*   **👻 Ghost Process**: A background "Ghost" process (with an obfuscated, system-like name) monitors the lock state and enforces blocking, ensuring protection even if the main UI is closed.
+*   **Ghost Process**: A background "Ghost" process with an obfuscated, system-like name monitors the lock state and enforces restrictions, ensuring protection even if the main UI is closed.
+*   **High-Performance Enforcement**: The enforcement engine uses an O(1) fast-path algorithm to inspect processes every 200ms, ensuring near-instant termination of blocked applications without impacting system performance.
-*   **🔎 Smart App Discovery**: Automatically scans for installed programs and Windows Store apps, filtering out system components and helper executables to provide a clean, relevant list of applications to block.
+*   **Smart App Discovery**: Automatically catalogues installed programs, filtering out system components to provide a clean, relevant list of applications for blocking.
-*   **🚫 Smart Blocking**:
-    *   Blocks applications by **filename** (e.g., `WhatsApp.exe`) and **internal metadata** (Product Name/Description).
-    *   Renaming a blocked executable (e.g., renaming `game.exe` to `notepad.exe`) will not bypass the block.
-*   **⚡ UAC Bypass**: Includes a setup script to create a secure shortcut, allowing you to launch the application without checking "Run as Administrator" every time.

-## 🛠️ Installation
+## Installation

 ### Prerequisites
 *   **Go** (v1.21+)